It’s the beginning of our liberation. First, there is work to do.

 Will we respond with Hineni?

-I am present, aware, awake.
+I am present, aware, and awake.

 Rabbi Jill Zimmerman